Jessica Makwenda

-Jessica Makwenda (born 21 October 2005 in Lilongwe) is a Malawian swimmer.
+Jessica Makwenda (born 21 October 2005) is a Malawian swimmer.
 She was one of five Malawian sportspeople to take part in the 2020 Summer Olympics.

 She carried the Malawian flag in the Parade of Nations at the 2020 Summer Olympics opening ceremony along with archer Areneo David.
 She competed in the women's 50m freestyle, allocated to Heat 4 on 30 July.